Salman2301/wix-alert-component/README.md

 # Todo: V2

-- [ ] Ability to set the top and bottom position only on mobile mode
 - [ ] Ability to add link in message or allow html for message
-- [ ] Callback also need to fire .on() the webcomponent
-- [ ] Fix Animation on left side alerts
 - [ ] Generate the code, using wix site
-- [ ] On Click of a message body, redirect to the url
+- [x] On Click of a message body, redirect to the url
+- [x] Callback also need to fire .on() the webcomponent
+- [x] Fix Animation on left side alerts
 - [x] Fix Animation Fly in and Fly out!
 - [x] Icon for type of message
 - [x] Refactor the code